GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 - #reward-wall-penalty is a positive scalar that can be adjusted according to #f-reward's magnitude;
   It allows penalizing movements that would lead the robot to collide with a wall.
   When the policy samples such an impossible action, the environment ignores it, the agent remains immobile for this step, and a fixed reward of #reward-wall-penalty is returned.
-  In practice, this only occurs for the forward action.
+  This can only occur for the forward action.
 - #reward-movement-penalty is a movement penalty that disincentivizes the agent from moving uselessly.
   It encourages the policy to remain static when it can, while solely moving when it serves a meaningful purpose.
-  Combined with the standard cost reward $#f-reward (#cost-t)$, it entices the agent to position optimally as efficiently as possible.
+  Combined with the standard cost reward $#f-reward (#cost-t)$, it entices the agent to position itself optimally as efficiently as possible.

 *Environment initialization*
-When an episode starts, the initial state is drawn randomly according to the probability distribution $p_0: cal(S) -> [0, 1]$.
+When an episode starts, the initial state is drawn randomly according to the probability distribution $rho: cal(S) -> [0, 1]$.
 In our environment, we randomly draw the agent's starting position and orientation when an episode begins.
+Therefore, the initial state distribution is the uniform distribution over the state space: $s_0 ~ rho = cal(U) (cal(S))$.

 *Transition dynamics.*
 Finally, we must provide the transition dynamics to fully define our #acr("MDP").